Biings/biings-ds/docs/dropdown.md

 <h4 class="title is-family-primary"><strong>Select list</strong></h4>

 Create a system default select list just by wrapping it with a `.select` div.
+Modifiers like `is-small`, `is-medium`, `is-info`, etc are also supported.

 <hr>